 Her research interests encompass funerary rituals and memorialisation in ancient South Asia, religious iconography, Traditional Knowledge and its documentation, digital humanities.

-Within the Sangh research group, she also works on the projects Excavations at Bodhgaya, the Site of the Buddha's Enlightenment (2021-2024) and Archaeological Explorations and Investigations in the Gangetic Plains and Neighbouring Regions (2021-2025).
+Within the SANGH research group, she also works on the project Excavations at Bodhgaya, the Site of the Buddha's Enlightenment (2021-2024).